ledwinson/nosql-data-cache/README.md

 Do you access data from  database frequently to acheive a business process?

+Did you try fine tuning your databae/jpql many times and still code is not faster?

 Do you have a large file that you have to iterate and identify some records frequently?

 Try this nosql-data-cache and this will simplify the look up.